Mustafa-Vienna/PetAdoption/README.md

   - Each pet listing provides a detailed profile view with images, descriptive tags, and user comments.
   - Users can "like" posts by clicking a heart icon to show interest, and they can leave comments for further inquiries.
+  - Each post displays the author's name.
+When users hover over the author's name, a tooltip reveals their email address, providing an additional way for potential adopters to connect with pet owners directly and securely.

 - **Enhanced User Interaction on Posts**